 Goodness From Affliction

-The third facet of the answer is that God often uses suffering to produce the kinds and levels of goodness that might be unattainable if life were always easy.
+The third facet of the answer is that God often uses suffering to produce the kinds and levels of goodness that might otherwise be unattainable if life were always easy.

 Volitional Freedom